actions/deploy-pages/README.md

 There are a few important considerations to be aware of:

 1. The artifact being deployed must have been uploaded in a previous step, either in the same job or a separate job that doesn't execute until the upload is complete.
+See [`actions/upload-pages-artifact`][upload-pages-artifact] for more information about the format of the artifact we expect.

 2. The job that executes the deployment must at minimum have the following permissions:
    - `pages: write`